 Alan enjoyed singing out-of-season hymns, loved British Pantomines, which are full of silly songs, and even took up the violin.
 Even as he had the police over at his residence, he entertained them with an Irish Classic, “Cockles and Mussels.”
 There is a statue in Dublin honoring Molly Malone, the subject of the song, put up during the mayoralty of Lord Mayor Ben Briscoe, who was a Lithuanian Jew like Harvey Milk.
 Alan’s musical interests are typical of scientists and mathematicians, many of whom are confirmed music lovers, recognizing that music is a form of audible math.

 From the age of eleven Harvey was a determined Opera and Classical music fan.
 He did not care much for Verdi but loved the music of Wagner, Bruckner, and Mahler.
-For Harvey listening to music was tantamount to a religious experience.
+For Harvey listening to music was tantamount to religious experience.
 Harvey also was fond of ballet.
-A susbstantial number of Opera composers are or were gay such as Benjamin Britten and Pyotr Tchaikovsky.
+A substantial number of Opera composers are or were gay such as Benjamin Britten and Pyotr Tchaikovsky.

-For Harvey to work as producer or stage mananger for productions such as Hair, Lenny, and Jesus Christ Superstar must have been a dream come true.
+For Harvey to work as producer or stage manager for productions such as Hair, Lenny, and Jesus Christ Superstar must have been a dream come true.
 These experiences enriched his theatrical skills as a politician.

 Harvey did not typically care for disco, but he was close friends with Sylvester, who performed Mighty Real for Harvey’s last birthday in May 1978.
 This song is featured in both the movie MILK and in THE TIMES OF HARVEY MILK.

 Harvey also told his relatives how sad he was he could not come back to Long Island for Passover because he loved singing at seders.

 There are many ways to express, experience and further the holy.
-The music of the Blues, Jazz, and Motown comes to mind as theyallowed Black People to pour out their souls and help save White America.
+The music of the Blues, Jazz, and Motown comes to mind as they allowed Black People to pour out their souls and help save White America.
 Such is the magic of music.

 And of course, Harvey and Alan make beautiful music in other ways too.
 It is the same energy, expressed in a varied form.